lbrclbrc/my_coin/whitepaper_draft.md

 ---

 ### 3.6 Anonymous Pay: single old AC → CommitChange & public address

 This subsection describes the most typical form of anonymous payment:

-- Consume one old AC;
+- Consume one old AC (an existing and unconsumed AC);
 - Create one new anonymous change AC (`CommitChange`);
 - Pay a public amount `pay_balance` to a public address `ADDR_to`.